pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # "local": Physical import mode, used by default.
 It applies to large dataset import, for example, greater than 1 TiB.
 However, during the import, downstream TiDB is not available to provide services.
 # "tidb": Logical import mode.
 You can use this mode for small dataset import, for example, smaller than 1 TiB.
 During the import, downstream TiDB is available to provide services.
 # backend = "local"
-# Whether to allow importing data to tables with data.
+# Whether to enable multiple TiDB Lightning instances (in physical import mode) to import data to one or more target tables in parallel.
 The default value is `false`.
-# When you use parallel import mode, you must set it to `true`, because multiple TiDB Lightning instances are importing the same table at the same time.
+# When you use parallel import mode, you must set the parameter to `true`, but the premise is that no data exists in the target table, that is, all data can only be imported by TiDB Lightning.
+Note that this parameter **is not for incremental data import** and is only used in scenarios where the target table is empty.
 # incremental-import = false

 # The listening address of tikv-importer when backend is "importer".
 Change it to the actual address.